Navya-1817/Navya-1817/README.md

 - 🔮 I am a third year Computer Science undergrad.
 - 📍 based in India
 - 🍵 mentee at Codess.Cafe
-- 👩‍💻 I find my interests in Problem Solving(even though it make me pull my hair out 8 out of 10 times) and Open Source(ahh the happiness when my code is merged)!
+- 👩‍💻 I find my interests in Problem Solving(even though it makes me pull my hair out 8 out of 10 times) and Open Source(ahh! the happiness when my code is merged)
 - 📈 not to restrict myself but I love programming in python
 - 🚗 currently exploring data science and ML